alphagov/govuk-rfcs/rfc-149-switch-to-per-page-asset-loading.md

 [specific_assets]: https://github.com/alphagov/govuk-rfcs/blob/95b4f967a43b24141c4cd0c7feb37f3c309e21c8/rfc-108-including-gem-component-assets.md
 [what_slimmer_does]: https://github.com/alphagov/slimmer/blob/0968d5b715f949cc3ef5ac3fa1dcbababd7c2fd7/docs/what-slimmer-does.md#tagmover

 [^1]: Method - look at the markup present on the page.
 Search for all instances of `.gem-c-*` to get a list of all components being used and dedupe.
 Compile the Sass from the GOV.UK Publishing Components gem into individual CSS files for each component.
-Get the Brotli-compressed file size for each component, and add it to the application-specifc CSS.
-Compare this to the current CSS filesize for the application and static.
+Get the Brotli-compressed file size for each component, and add it to the application-specific CSS.
+Compare this to the current CSS file size for the application and Static.